GonVieira/Backlog-Manager-BE/README.md

 # Backlog-Manager-BE
 Backlog Manager backend project, built with node, expresse and mongoose.

+## Warning ⚠️

+The first API call may take some time since its deployed on a free server.
+Please be patient.

 ## ENVIRONMENT VARIABLE

 For the project to work in your machine you must create a MongoDB database and put the link in a environment variable.